-- Press the SET button.
-The radio may be on or off. - Within 5 seconds, press and hold either SEEK or

-SEEK until the

-correct minute appears on the display.

-- Press and hold SCAN until the correct hour appears on the display.
+Press SET.
+(The radio may be on or off.)
+Within five seconds, press the SEEK right or left arrow until the correct minute appears on the display.
+Press and hold SCAN until the correct hour appears on the display.

-How to Operate Your ETR® AM-FM Stereo Audio System
+AM-FM Stereo